 She’s deadly serious.

 Sue: Whenever he’s in a long-shot, I can’t stop looking at his feet.
-I can’t relax whenever he’s near a balcony or some stairs.
+I can’t relax when he’s near a balcony or some stairs.

-The Doctor is locked in the hopper and sand starts pouring in on top of him.
+The Doctor is locked in a hopper and it isn’t long before he’s drowning in sand.

 Sue: Leela will save him.
-It’s what the companions do.
+It’s what the companions do now.

 As the credits roll, I ask Sue to sum up.

 Sue: It’s a good start.
-The costumes take a bit of getting used to, but they’re still miles better than the Tesh.top
+The costumes take a bit of getting used to, but they’re still miles better than the Tesh.

-Sue: The sets are great but they could have even better if only they’d dressed the crew in plain overalls.
-Just think of the money they could have saved.
+Sue: The sets are great, but they could have looked even better if they’d dressed the crew in plain overalls.
+Just think of all the money they could have saved.

 Sue: Why doesn’t he wear a silly hat?
 What makes him so special?

-Leela encounters a robot called D84.
-The robot shows Leela the corpse of a crew member – a red disc has been placed on the back of their hand.
+Leela meets a robot called D84.
+The robot shows her the corpse of a crewmember – a red disc has been placed on the back of their hand.
 D84 wants to know what it is.

-Uvanov interrupts D84′s interrogation and the robot pretends to restrain Leela.
-Uvanov slaps her in the face.
+Uvanov interrupts D84’s interrogation and slaps Leela across her face.